Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzContainerService.md

 ### -ContainerService
 Specifies a container service object that contains the properties for the new service.
-To obtain a **ContainerService** object, use the New-AzureRmContainerServiceConfig cmdlet.
+To obtain a **ContainerService** object, use the New-AzContainerServiceConfig cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Compute.Automation.Models.PSContainerService